 Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.
-Revenue is measured as the fair value of the consideration received or receivable and excluding discounts.
+Revenue is measured as the fair value of the consideration received or receivable, excluding discounts.
+The following criteria must also be met before revenue is recognised:

-Interest Income on loans and advances is calculated using the effective interest method which allocates any fees receivable over the expected life of the assets and represents the return on credit risk faced by the entity.
-The effective interest method requires the company to estimate future cashflows, in some cases based on experience of behaviour, the terms of the loan agreement and the expected lives of the receivable.
+Interest and factoring income on loans and advances is calculated using the effective interest method which allocates any fees receivable over the expected life of the assets and represents the return on credit risk faced by the entity.
+The effective interest method requires the Company to estimate future cashflows, in some cases based on experience of behaviour, the terms of the loan or advance agreements and the expected lives of the receivables.

-The effective interest rate is calculated at the time of initiating the loan facility and the calculation is based on estimating future cash flows over the shorter of the contractual life of the loan or the expected behavioural life.
+The effective interest rate is calculated at the time of initiating the loan or advance facility and the calculation is based on estimating future cash flows over the shorter of the contractual life of the loan/advance or the expected behavioural life.
 The expected life assumptions utilise repayment profiles to represent how borrowers are expected to repay.
-The company has limited historical experience to support these profiles and therefore management must apply judgement, in addition to any historical information available.
+The Company has limited historical experience to support these profiles and, therefore, management must apply judgement, in addition to any historical information available.